top of page

 By contrast, integrated solar roofing mimics the size and shape of shingles or roof tiles.
 This means it tends to blend in well with the roof and can have a very sleek appearance.

-This photovoltaic shingle product only replaces part of the roof and looks different than the traditional roofing materials around it.
+This solar shingle product only replaces part of the roof and looks different than the traditional roofing materials around it.
 The Apollo II system can be installed with either new or existing roof shingles.

 This interlocking solar shingle system was created by one of the oldest and largest roofing materials manufacturers in North America.
 The energy-generating part of the roof looks different than the non-solar portion.